badlydrawnrob/anki/source/docs/highlight/index.md

 │
 └───style
     │
-    └───modules
+    └───base
         │
         └───variables
               breezedark.less
 ```

-The easiest way to change the colors for the `code string` and `code block` fields is to edit the `--color-code-bold`, `--color-code-italic`, and `--color-code-dark` variables in your Anki cards.
+The easiest way to change the colors for the `code string` and `code block` fields is to edit the `--color-code-bold`, `--color-code-italic`, and `--color-code-dark-*` variables in your Anki cards.
 This will overwrite the defaults.

 ### Change colors

 > Pandoc has some ready made themes that you can use.
 See [this issue](#!) for more info.

-1. You'll have the latest [Anki themes release](https://github.com/badlydrawnrob/anki/releases).
+1. You'll have the latest [Anki flashcards release](https://github.com/badlydrawnrob/anki/releases).
 2. In the Anki app menu, go to `Manage Note Types`.
-3. Select the `Anki themes: ...` Note Type.
+3. Select the `Anki flashcards: ...` Note Type.
 4. Select the `Cards` button.
 5. Select the `Styling` option.
 6. Copy our `--color-code` variables from `colors.less`
 7. Add them to the bottom of the `Styling` box, and [edit them](https://github.com/badlydrawnrob/anki/issues/78).

-**Note:** If you edit your colors this way, changes will be lost every time you download a new release of Anki Themes and import them to Anki.
+**Note:** If you edit your colors this way, changes will be lost every time you download a new release of Anki Flashcards and import them to Anki.
 See below for a better way.

 ## Customising themes (the better way)

-> If you don't want to lose your theme changes everytime a new release of Anki Themes is imported to Anki, **you'll need to clone or fork this repo.**
+> If you don't want to lose your theme changes everytime a new release of Anki Flashcards is imported to Anki, **you'll need to clone or fork this repo.**

-Once you've levelled up your programming skills and the thought of using [terminal](https://en.wikipedia.org/wiki/Command-line_interface) doesn't scare you, you're ready to try your hand at doing things **[🧑‍🎓 the professional way](../advanced/index.md)**.
+Once you've levelled up your programming skills and the thought of using [terminal](https://en.wikipedia.org/wiki/Command-line_interface) doesn't scare you, you're ready to try your hand at doing things **[🧑‍🎓 the professional way](../professional/index.md)**.